ralarcong/Intelligent-Support-with-Personalized-Recommendations/docs/payments.md

 # How payments work on ClaraAI

+## 1. Escrow activation

-1. **Escrow activation** – once the client approves a proposal, ClaraAI locks the full budget in a safeguarded client account
-   (visible as *“Funds in escrow”* on your dashboard) :contentReference[oaicite:10]{index=10}.
+Once the client approves a proposal, ClaraAI locks the full budget in a safeguarded client account.
+This appears as *“Funds in escrow”* on your dashboard.

-2. **Milestone releases** – funds are paid out automatically at each milestone you mark as *Delivered*.
-No waiting for client paperwork.

-3. **Payout speed** – after approval you can **withdraw to SEPA bank within two business days** or to Wise/PayPal for other regions.

-4. **Fees & taxes** – ClaraAI withholds a transparent 10 % platform fee;
-   you receive a single Spanish invoice for easy bookkeeping :contentReference[oaicite:11]{index=11}.
+## 2. Milestone releases

+- Freelancers mark milestones as **Delivered**.
+- Clients have **14 days** to approve or open a dispute.
+- If no action is taken, funds auto-release.

+## 3. Payout speed

+- **SEPA withdrawals:** under 2 business days.
+- **International payments:** Wise and PayPal options available.
+- **Optional instant payout:** same-day for an extra fee (+2%).

+## 4. Fees & taxes

+- Flat **10 % platform fee** for freelancers.
+- Spanish single-invoice system for freelancers worldwide.
+- ClaraAI issues **year-end earnings summaries** for tax reporting.

+## 5. Backup protections

-> 💡 **Guaranteed-on-time:** If the client ghosts, ClaraAI still releases
+If a client disappears (ghosts), ClaraAI releases escrowed funds after the **14-day dispute window**.

-> the escrow after a 14-day dispute window, so your cash flow is safe :contentReference[oaicite:12]{index=12}.
+> 💡 **Guaranteed-on-time:** Protects freelancer cash flow.